ffxivcode/AutoDuty/README.md

 The paths will also run over all loot containers and, when configured, will pick up the loot and do something with it while either in between dungeon runs or after your set amount of runs are over.

 Creating paths is also supported and easily accomplished within AutoDuty by using the `Build` tab at the top.
-For path status, please refer to the pinned spreadsheet in the AutoDuty channel in the [support Discord](https://discord.gg/punishxiv).
+For path status, please refer to the [pinned spreadsheet](https://discord.com/channels/1001823907193552978/1236757595738476725/1243059104528994334) in the AutoDuty channel of the [support Discord](https://discord.gg/punishxiv).

 # Automatic Leveling